Josh Hartnett: Career

-After Hartnett graduated from Minneapolis South High School in 1996, he moved to New York to attend the Conservatory of Theatre Arts & Film at SUNY Purchase, which did not go as well as he had hoped.
-At 19, Harnett moved to Los Angeles.
-Shortly after arriving, he caught an improbable break, landing a part in the short-lived but acclaimed drama Cracker, on ABC.
-Although the series was cancelled after sixteen episodes, Hartnett had made a name for himself.
-He then began to focus on feature film work.
-He performed in small plays and on national television commercials before being cast in his first feature film, playing the son of Jamie Lee Curtis' character in Halloween H20: 20 Years Later.
+Shortly after arriving in Los Angeles, he caught an improbable break, landing a part in the short-lived drama series Cracker on ABC.
+His first feature film was Halloween H20: 20 Years Later, in which he played the son of character Laurie Strode.
 Released on August 5, 1998, it performed well at the box office.

-Hartnett developed a Hollywood film career, appearing in major films, including The Faculty, Black Hawk Down, Lucky Number Slevin and Pearl Harbor.
+Hartnett then developed a successful film career, appearing in the major films The Faculty (1998), The Virgin Suicides (1999), and Black Hawk Down (2001).
+In 2001, he starred in the war drama Pearl Harbor.
 He was originally scheduled to play the role of Tino in Deuces Wild, but dropped out to star in Pearl Harbor.
-In 2002, he starred in O, an adaptation of William Shakespeare's Othello set in an American high school, as Hugo, the film's version of Iago.
+Also in 2001, he starred in O, an adaptation of William Shakespeare's Othello set in an American high school, as Hugo, the film's version of Iago.
+In 2002, he starred in the romantic comedy 40 Days and 40 Nights.

 In the early 2000s, Hartnett was approached several times to play the role of Clark Kent / Superman for a project originally helmed by Brett Ratner but always turned it down, not wanting to commit to a predicted ten-year role.
 Hartnett said of his decision, "It just wasn't the kind of movie I wanted to do.
 I turned down other superhero roles as well."
+He was also considered for, but not offered, the role of Batman in Christopher Nolan's Batman Begins, which ultimately went to Christian Bale.